Demobilization Unit Leader

 - Complete, authorize, ensure timeliness of, and route as required:

 - Prepare input to final narrative and transition plan as requested.

 - Coordinate an efficient transfer of the position duties and complete the transition document or the closeout report at the end of the assignment, including any unresolved items.

 - Brief assigned resources on demobilization procedures and responsibilities.

 - Provide resource glide path, length of assignment, and last workday information to C&G for demobilization planning.

 - Ensure incident and agency demobilization procedures are followed.

 - Complete the demobilization checkout process before being released from the incident.

-- Upon demobilization, report your status to your home unit and incident supervisor, including ETA to final destination.
+- Upon demobilization, report your status to your home unit and incident supervisor, including estimated time of arrival (ETA) to final destination.